mobbr/mobbr-api-v1/api/README.md

 ##List event types

 All eventtypes that can be returned by the NOTIFICATION API.
 There are 'user', 'uri', 'domain' notifications, depending on scope or origin of the event.
+Most events have an associated email notification.

 	GET	/api_v1/api/event_types